Leeds beat Hull with Leeming drop-goal

 Jake Connor try put Hull clear before Leeming and Jack Broadbent went over.

-But Leeming's late drop-goal won it.
+But Leeming's late drop-goal won it to top an amazing day at St James' Park.

 - The return of Magic Weekend